-- Focus on electric vehicles.
-Eletre, the latest of our new generation of vehicles, marks our transition to a greater line-up of electric vehicles. - Carbon-neutral sustainable development.
+- All electric.
+The first of our core ESG commitments is that, throughout the Lotus product line, all future new mainstream vehicles from us and from Lotus UK will be fully electric.
+Eletre, the latest of our new generation of vehicles, marks our transition to a full line-up of electric vehicles. - Carbon-neutral sustainable development.
 We plan to achieve our goal to become a carbon-neutral company through sustainability in the design of products.
 Manufacturing sustainability is of high importance to us.
 Minimizing environmental impacts is one of the most important targets of the manufacturing plant from the very beginning.
 We have worked with Geely Holding to carry out a series of energy-saving and emission reduction measures at Geely Holding's manufacturing plant, including adopting the design of dry box spray room, the establishment of photovoltaic power generation, waste gas incineration, rainwater collection, water reuse, waste heat utilization, and other green facilities.
-The photovoltaic power generation system at Lotus Global Smart Factory generated more than 9,800 MWh in 2023.
-We also target to achieve carbon neutrality across the entire value chain by 2038.
+The photovoltaic power generation system at Geely Holding's manufacturing plant has a capacity of over 16 million kWh.
+We also target to achieve carbon neutrality (Scope 1, 2 and 3) by 2038.
 Scope 1 and 2 refer to emissions that are owned or controlled by us whereas Scope 3 emissions are those occur from sources not owned or controlled by us but as a consequence of our activities.
 The driving change commitment includes significant reduction in carbon emissions throughout the business, substantial elimination of waste, driving efficient and sustainable use of resources in both operations and supply chains, and protecting and preserving natural environments.
 Geely Holding's manufacturing plant adopted a water reuse system that replenishes the water volume of Lotus Lake by recycling roof rainwater.
-The lake water will be treated and used for greening, flushing, and landscaping.

-• Inspiring the next generation.
+The lake water will be treated and used for greening, flushing, and landscaping. - Inspiring the next generation.
 To help engage the next generation of Lotus colleagues, we leverage Lotus's unique global appeal and stimulate the ambitions of next generation, especially in the creative science, technology, engineering, art, and mathematics subjects.
 We help carry out educational outreach programs and work with our communities outside the core business to provide support and stability within its environments.
 We also adopt and align our strategy to external frameworks including the UN Global Compact, including commitments to transparent, responsible, and ethical business management.

-We released our first annual ESG Report on October 25, 2023, which documented our ESG strategy and highlighted our 2022 ESG achievements as part of Lotus's advancement into an intelligent and sustainable luxury mobility provider under the brand's Vision80 strategy.
+We released our first annual ESG Report on October 25, 2023, which documented our ESG strategy and highlighted our 2022 ESG achievements as part of Lotus's advancement into a fully electric, intelligent, and sustainable luxury mobility provider under the brand's Vision80 strategy.
 Our strategy focuses on six key fields: Nature Positive, Climate Neutrality, Sustainable Supply Chain, Inclusion and Equality, Community Commitment, and Transparent Governance.
-We joined the United Nations Global Compact (UNGC) in May 2023, and has set targets aligned with the United Nations Sustainable Development Goals (SDGs) for each field, embedding actionable frameworks into its operations to achieve the global goals.
+We joined the United Nations Global Compact (UNGC) in

+May 2023, and has set targets aligned with the United Nations Sustainable Development Goals (SDGs) for each field, embedding actionable frameworks into its operations to achieve the global goals.